 How we will deliver this outcome?
 Action Protected Characteristic Lead Service Area Work with partners to agree a timely and more proactive approach to engagement and consultation opportunities.
 All (in particular Glasgow Equality Forum partners, sex, sexual orientation race and disability) Lead for Equality and Fairer Scotland & Business Development 2.
 Support the Alcohol and Drug Partnership women's subgroup to take a gendered lens to strategic planning in collaboration with the Glasgow Violence Against Women Partnership Sex Alcohol and Drug Partnership 3.
-Engage with Young people and families to co- create a digital resource that will support access to information on available mental health supports.
+Engage with Young people and families to cocreate a digital resource that will support access to information on available mental health supports.
 Through this work consider how self-referral to CAMHS and other services can be facilitated.
-Age, Disability Children and Families 4.
-Redesign Day Services for People with Learning Disabilities in consultation and engagement with service users.
-Disability Adult Services Implement findings of the Glasgow Unpaid Work services review in relation to how we meet the needs of women within the service.
+Age, Disability Children and Families Redesign Day Services for People with Learning Disabilities in consultation and engagement with service users.
+Disability Adult Services 5.
+Implement findings of the Glasgow Unpaid Work services review in relation to how we meet the needs of women within the service.
 Sex Health Improvement and Community Justice 6.
-The Glasgow Health Determinants Research All (in Health
+The Glasgow Health Determinants Research All (in

-Collaborative will involve Equality partners in the development and design of its health inequalities research programme particular Glasgow Equality Forum partners, sex, sexual orientation race and Improvement race and disability)
+Collaborative will involve Equality partners in the development and design of its health inequalities particular Glasgow Improvement

+research programme Equality

+Forum

+partners, sex,

+sexual

+orientation

+race and

+disability)